dieguitoweb/js-next/README.md

 A JavaScript next generation apps scaffolder

-Create "next generation" node apps with no hassle. js-next will create for you a boilerplate just leveraging on npm capabilities, with support for:
+Create *"next generation"* node apps with no hassle.

+js-next will create for you a boilerplate with a minimal build system that it just leverages on npm capabilities.

+Comes with support for:
   - [Flow](https://flowtype.org)
   - [Babel](https://babeljs.io)
   - [Jest](https://facebook.github.io/jest/)